dmaksimov/docs/advanced/app/configuration.md

-# Config File
+# Configuring the App

-The application uses a (client side) config file in order to set certain behavioral settings.
+> The App uses a client side config file in order to set certain behavioral settings.
 The config file is a JavaScript file that adds an object into the window's global scope, which the application in turn uses.

-The following options are available:

-## API
+## Allowed APIs

 The `api` key allows you to set the API URL the application tries to connect to.
 The object follows the format `"url": "name"`:

 ```js
 {
   // ...

   api: {
     "https://demo-api.directus.app/_/": "Directus Demo API"
   }

   // ...
 }
 ```